khakhalin/notes/keywords/design_patterns.md

 Parents: [[oop]]
 See also: [[solid]]

-A famous programming paradigm, and a name of a famous book (1994) by Peter Norwig, about optimized, standardized ways to design interactions between classes and objects in object-oriented programming.
-About 23 or so archetypical solutions and interfaces that software engineers learn by heart.
+A famous programming paradigm, and a name of a famous book (1994), about optimized, standardized ways to design interactions between classes and objects in object-oriented programming.
+About 23 or so (some sites say, 26) archetypical solutions and interfaces that software engineers learn by heart.
 Also aids with refactoring (minimizes, structures, and ideally - eliminates it).
 Also facilitates interactions between developers (a common vocab).

+Are split into 3 categories: **Creational** (about how to init classes), **Structural** (about how to organize class composition), and **Behavioral** (about communication between classes).

-Of these ~23, some are obscure, but some are really important.
+Of these patters, some are obscure, but some are really important.
 The short list:
 * Factory
 * Builder
 * Prototype